-Regarding transit procedures throw the territory of Latvia the law On the Status of Foreign Military Forces in the Republic of Latvia, sets up two options: if the amount of the military forces using the territory of Latvia as a transit state exceeds 500 people the permission is given by the Cabinet of the Ministers.
+Regarding transit procedures through the territory of Latvia the law On the Status of Foreign Military Forces in the Republic of Latvia, sets up two options: if the amount of the military forces using the territory of Latvia as a transit state exceeds 500 people the permission is given by the Cabinet of the Ministers.
 If the amount of the military forces using the territory of Latvia as a transit state doesn't exceed 500 people, the permission is given by the Minister of Defence in coordination with the Ministry of Interior and the Ministry of Foreign Affairs.

-The National Armed Forces are participating in the international operations (ALTHEA, KFOR, ISAF, and OIF) according to the annual decision of the Parliament.
+The National Armed Forces are participating in the international operations (ALTHEA, KFOR and ISAF) according to the annual decision of the Parliament and in OSCE according to the decision of the Cabinet of Ministers.